ckeditor/ckeditor5/docs/getting-started/quick-start.md

 	.catch( /* ... */ );
 ```

 Pass the imported plugins inside the configuration to the {@link module:editor-classic/classiceditor~ClassicEditor#create `create()`} method and add toolbar items where applicable.
-Please note, that to use premium features, you need to activate them with a proper license key, as described in the [final section of this guide](#obtaining-a-license-key).
+Please note that to use premium features, you need to activate them with a proper license key, as described in the [final section of this guide](#obtaining-a-license-key).

 The first argument in the `create()` function is a DOM element for the editor placement, so you need to add it to your HTML page.